 Surrender the policy and collect the cash

 If you no longer want or need life insurance, you can surrender your policy and collect the cash.
-But keep these points in mind:
+But keep this in mind:

 - The money you’ll receive is equal to the “cash surrender value” of your policy, which might be subject to tax.